-GRS 603 is equivalent to a 4.5 credit course.
-Students enrolled in this course are considered half-time for the purposes of academic standing, graduate assistantships, university scholarships, visa compliance, and access to university programs and services, including USM computers, library, and recreational facilities.
+GRS 603 is equivalent to a 3-credit master’s- or certificate-level course.
+Students enrolled in this course are considered half-time for the purposes of financial aid, academic standing, and access to university programs and services, including USM computers, library, and recreational facilities.
 This course option is primarily intended for students who have completed coursework for the master's degree, but have not completed their thesis or capstone.
 Enrollment in GRS 603 requires approval from the student's academic advisor and the Office of Graduate Studies.
 A student may register for this course no more than twice.

-In extenuating circumstances a student may petition for exception to the continuous enrollment policy; the petition must bear approval of the student’s advisor and director of the graduate program.
+In extenuating circumstances a student may arrange for an exception to the continuous enrollment policy; the request must bear approval of the student’s advisor and director of the graduate program.
 A signed Leave of Absence form must be sent to the Office of Graduate Studies.
 The total leave allowed a student during their graduate program is two semesters, which need not be taken consecutively (this does not include summer semesters).
 Forms are available on the Office of Graduate Studies website at www.usm.maine.edu/grad.
 Appeals for waiver of this policy should be made to the head of the academic program.